dotnet/docs-maui/docs/user-interface/layouts/custom.md

 .NET Multi-platform App UI (.NET MAUI) defines multiple layouts classes that each arrange their children in a different way.
 A layout can be thought of as list of views with rules and properties that define how to arrange those views within the layout.
 Examples of layouts include <xref:Microsoft.Maui.Controls.Grid>, <xref:Microsoft.Maui.Controls.AbsoluteLayout>, and <xref:Microsoft.Maui.Controls.VerticalStackLayout>.

-In .NET MAUI, the layout classes derive from the abstract <xref:Microsoft.Maui.Controls.Layout> class.
+.NET MAUI layout classes derive from the abstract <xref:Microsoft.Maui.Controls.Layout> class.
 This class delegates cross-platform layout and measurement to a layout manager class.
 The <xref:Microsoft.Maui.Controls.Layout> class also contains an overridable <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method that derived layouts can use to specify the layout manager.

 Each layout manager class implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface, which specifies that <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> and <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementations must be provided: